Brennall/HFH-SRD/Chapter07.md

 Duration:     permanent

 This spell functions like restore life and limb, except that upon completion of the spell, the creature is immediately restored to full hit points, vigor, and health, with no side effects or lingering exhaustion.
-The condition of the creature’s remains is not a factor.
-So long as some small portion of the creature’s body still exists, it can be resurrected.
+The condition of the creature's remains is not a factor.
+So long as some small portion of the creature's body still exists, it can be resurrected.
 The creature can have been dead no longer than 10 years per caster level.

 Destruction, the reverse of resurrection, causes the victim touched by the caster to die immediately and fall to dust with no saving throw.